AleDenshi/comfy.guide/content/server/smtpd-email.md

 See `man smtpd.conf` or [the website](https://man.openbsd.org/smtpd.conf) for more information.
 There is also a section below which provides links to other email server guides.

+The aliases file should already exist.
+You should change the root alias to direct emails to your main address (e.g. `root: billy@example.com`).
+OpenSMTPD will send you security-related emails sometimes using this root address, and the other aliases make you compliant with various standards.

-The aliases file should already exist, but you'll need to create `/etc/mail/passwd` and populate it like so:
+Then you'll need to create `/etc/mail/passwd` and populate it like so:

 ```
 billy@example.com:$2b$08$ynb94C/pvvrZ./BCjtVPwOcTnOBILHM7ifsCk6Oce/GUqW08kFxR2
-billyette@example.com:$2b$08$rERmMLIRNgo.ab/conrvI.VWB5RpOF3YE4lPi00LtxtCWhAEp7uhS
+jack@example.com:$2b$08$rERmMLIRNgo.ab/conrvI.VWB5RpOF3YE4lPi00LtxtCWhAEp7uhS
 ```

 This follows the format `<username>:<encrypted password>`.